If your garden hedge strongly resembles your Sunday-morning bed hair, it might be in need of a haircut.

 Depending on the height of the hedge, you may benefit from a telescopic hedge trimmer – it comes down to whether you can comfortably and evenly trim the top of the hedge without one.

 For larger hedges, you should consider a hedge trimmer with a blade length of 45 cm +.
 You can even find hedge trimmers with 70 cm blade which you might consider if you have a lot of big hedges.

 Of course, the longer the blade, the more hedge you can cut in one go.
 However, larger machines are heavier machines so you may have to reach some level of compromise.

-Cutting the tops of tall hedges can be made a lot easier by using a telescopic pole hedge trimmer.
+Cutting the tops of tall hedges can be made a lot easier by using the best telescopic pole hedge trimmer.
 When buying longer tools like these, it’s a good idea to look for one with the motor at the handle-end of the tool; they can get top heavy if it is positioned higher up.

 These can vary depending on the type of hedge and its age.

 Younger hedges will have thinner branches, so a small blade gap (15 – 20 mm) should be sufficient.
 More mature hedges may have thicker branches, requiring a bigger blade gap of 30 mm +.